Napoleon II: Disposition of his remains

 On 15 December 1940, Adolf Hitler ordered the remains of Napoleon II to be transferred from the Imperial Crypt in Vienna to the dome of Les Invalides in Paris.
 The remains of Napoleon I had been returned to France in December 1840, at the time of the July Monarchy.
-In December 1969, the remains of Napoleon II were moved underground to the cella of Napoleon's tomb.

 While most of his remains were transferred to Paris in 1940, his heart and intestines remained in Vienna, which is traditional for members of the Habsburg family.
-His heart is in Urn 42 of the Herzgruft ('Heart Crypt'), and his viscera are in Urn 76 of the Ducal Crypt.
+His heart is in Urn 42 of the Herzgruft ('Heart Crypt').